droman892/onsen-react-pages/README.md

 ## Roadmap

-This React scoreboard application is an on-going project, open to contributions and critique.
-Functionality that could improve the UX may include the following:
+This React form application is an on-going project, open to contributions and critique.
+Functionality that would appropriately flesh out the application include the following:
 1) connect the form data in a database
 2) optimize the radio feature
 3) include media queries for added responsiveness